MadhavSahi/FullStack-JavaScript-2022-23/React_Projects/react-movie_api/README.md

 - Thought about how to structure the WebPage of project.
 - Used useState hook to store the dyanmic values of input value.
 - Used React-Router-DOM to navigate user from 1 component to other.
-- Used Axios to get the data from Meal API.
+- Used Axios to get the data from Movie API.
 - Used Nesting Router concept to use Outlet Module and have sub-routes.
 - Used ContextAPI to send Props from 1 component to other.
 - Used React-icons for more enhancement.